nwinkelbauer/scroll-converter/README.md

 	scrollConverter.activate(function (offset) {
 		console.log(offset); // Logs the current horizontal scroll offset });
+The `activate` method takes two optional arguments.
+The first is a function with an argument of the current horizontal scroll offset, which will execute everytime the scrolling updates.
+The second is a number which can define the starting horizontal scroll offset.

+	scrollConverter.activate(function (offset) {
+		console.log(offset); // Logs the current horizontal scroll offset }, 2500);

 ### Deactivation
 If you later want to deactivate the conversion, you can call the `deactivate` method: